beverleysun/Quinzical/wiki/Design.md

 As said before, only buttons have the hand cursor on hover to signify that they can be clicked on.
 If, after we complete the main deliverables of the project, we still have time, keyboard shortcuts may be used to enhance the experience of the user.
 (We all love the shortcut ctrl+c and ctrl+v over right click and select).

+## Design Decisions Down the Line
+Here, we'll document any changes to the design as development continues